Skip Navigation

 3. Bibliography (2 page limit): In addition to sources directly cited in the proposal, include in your bibliography any primary and secondary sources that relate directly to your project.
 The committee will be reviewing the bibliography for relevant works not only to your topical specialization but also to your theoretical and/or methodological approach.
 The bibliography must not exceed two pages, with formatting specifications consistent with the rest of the proposal (above).

-4. Statement of Contribution to Fellowship Theme "Access to Opportunity" (maximum of one page): How does your long-term scholarly project help bring a humanities perspective to ICAST's mission to improve access to opportunity?
-As described above, we are particularly interested in projects that help us think broadly about the meaning of "opportunity," and how barriers to "opportunity" have been lived and represented as part of the human experience.
+4. Statement of Contribution to Fellowship Theme "Technology and Society" (maximum of 1 page): How does your long-term scholarly project help bring a humanities perspective to ICAST's mission to better understand technology opportunities and threats as they impact human society?
+As described above, we are particularly interested in projects that help us think about our digital age in ways that are deeply contextualized through humanitiy's historical and global experience.

-6. Curriculum Vitae (limit 2 pages each): Submit a two-page curriculum vitae for the applicant and each co-applicant.
+6. Curriculum Vitae (limit 2 pages): Submit a two-page curriculum vitae.
 The committee is particularly interested in reviewing your vita for information that will help establish your competency for successfully completing the proposed project with the funding requested.

 7. Supplementary Documentation (no page limit, but content limited to the items listed): These items are project-specific, and not all proposals will include them.